aydindemircioglu/RcppShark/README.md

 - This was forked from the very old RcppShark project (see https://github.com/eddelbuettel/RcppShark), which was a prototype of an RcppBridge for the old Shark 2.x version.
 But as the package is nearly independent of the old project, there is no link on github anymore.

-- To avoid crossplatform problems, the header SimulatedBinaryCrossover.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Recombination is renamed to BinaryCrossover.h

 - The random number generator was replaced, as R packages must use the random generator from R and not the C/C++ internal one.
 Thereffore, a direct comparison of results of algorithms that depend on (pseudo) random numbers cannot be done.